raphaelmue/hypno-ai/README.md

 ## Features

 - Generate hypnosis audio from text prompts
+- Name and save your hypnosis routines
+- View a list of all saved routines
+- Load and regenerate existing routines
 - Select from multiple languages
 - Use sample voices or upload your own reference voice
 - Download generated audio files